Fake news turning Singaporeans against each other? Could be already happening, says expert

 This would emphasise the importance of civil-military cooperation, rather than separating these into different silos, Dr Jayakumar added.

-He also said that ways should be found to help national newspaper The Straits Times “regain readership and respect in the eyes of the Singapore public” in light of its “steady decline over the years”.
+He also said that ways should be found to help newspapers The Straits Times and Lianhe Zaobao "again be seen as the pre-eminent news sources, bar none, in the eyes of the Singapore public".

 “While numerous amateur blogs and forums which have sprung up which to some degree provide commentary over Singapore-related issues, their coverage is patchy and none of these platforms can be considered a serious, consistent news source,” he explained.